Frequently Asked Questions:

-Most people prefer to have an under counter system and/ or a whole house system installed where it is out of the way, again depending on what your water conditions are, it is recommend to create a system made just for you, for your own requirements.
-The under counter systems come with a separate designated faucet mounted on your sink which dispenses pure water for cooking and drinking, watering your plants, feeding the dog, etc.
+Most people prefer to have an under counter system and/ or a whole house system installed where it is out of the way, again depending on what your water conditions are, it is recommended to create a system made just for you, for your own requirements.
+The under counter systems come with a separately designated faucet mounted on your sink which dispenses pure water for cooking and drinking, watering your plants, feeding the dog, etc.

 5) Why should I buy my own water purification system instead of renting one or buying bottled water?

 The cost of owning your own system can give you an unlimited and convenient supply of water for just pennies per day.
 The initial cost of your system it's paid off with no time, there is only the cost for replacement filters.
-Compare the cost of renting a system, which are ongoing, plus the company renting the system to you often charges an additional charge for maintenance such as filter changes as well as the cost for the filters.
+Compare the cost of renting a system, which is ongoing, plus the company renting the system to you often charges an additional charge for maintenance such as filter changes as well as the cost for the filters.
 The overall cost per year can be double what it would cost you to purchase your own system.
 The cost of bottled water has been estimated to be about a thousand times greater than tap water.
 The quality of bottled water according to Canadian health guidelines needs to be no greater than tap water quality.
 Bottled water should have a shelf life of 30 days unopened, most bottled water companies will say their water is good for 1 to 2 years.
 The plastic bottles used by bottled water companies tend to leach into the water in a short time, and the bottles that people use to fill water at their local supermarket are often inadequately sterilized creating a breeding ground for harmful bacteria.
 The other problem with bottled water is because of the expense, and the inconvenience, most people don't use the bottled water for cooking.
 When you have high levels of contaminants in your tap water, especially heavy metals like lead, arsenic, copper, those are left in fairly high concentrations in your food.